BOARD MEMBERS BY REGION

 McMinn, Monroe, Morgan, Overton, Pickett, Polk, Roane, Scott, Sevier

-Denise is a Certified Academic Language Practitioner and Structured Language Dyslexia Specialist.
-She provides 1:1 academic therapy and intervention and also serves on the Knox County Dyslexia Advisory Board.
-Denise has a B.S. in Psychology from the College of Charleston and lives in Knox County.
+VICE-PRESIDENT – AREA 2 DENISE HOLMES Denise is a Certified Academic Language Practitioner (CALP) and Structured Language Dyslexia Specialist (C-SLDS).
+She provides one-to-one academic therapy and multisensory math intervention.
+Denise also serves on the Knox County Dyslexia Advisory Council.
+She has a B.S. in Psychology from the College of Charleston and lives in Knox County. |

-Mike serves as a Director of Service Area 2, representing Knox County.
+DIRECTOR – AREA 2 MIKE MATVY Mike serves as a Director of Service Area 2, representing Knox County.
 He has Bachelor’s in Education, Master’s in Guidance and Counseling, and Ed.S. in school psychology.
-Mike retired from public education in 2010 and currently shares his talent and expertise in assistive technology services and app development specifically for individuals with dyslexia.
+Mike retired from public education in 2010 and currently shares his talent and expertise in assistive technology services and app development specifically for individuals with dyslexia. |

 SERVICE AREA 3 – SOUTHEAST